xsherryhe/private-events/NOTES.md

-  --With links for "View Invitation" to invitation#show --Also a separate page for invitations (invitations#index), with links to invitation#show --Invitation#show will have notes and links to Accept (Register for Event) or Decline Invitation -Parentheses for how many new invitations -Persistent message in header for new invitations until user navigates to invitation#show page -- place in layout in same place as the edit account/sign out options
+  --With links for "View Invitation" to invitation#show --Also a separate page for invitations (invitations#index), with links to invitation#show --Invitation#show will have notes and links to Accept (Register for Event) or Decline Invitation --Parentheses for how many new invitations
-  -Need a column for viewed_at which updates with invitation#show action -New vs old invitations can be scoped from Invitation model using viewed_at option, bolded vs not bolded --Need a response enum
+  --Need a column for viewed_at which updates with invitation#show action --New vs old invitations can be scoped from Invitation model using viewed_at option
+    --Bolded vs not bolded
+  --Need a response enum
     --Responded invitations are still shown and response can be updated until they are deleted --But the invitation text will indicate registered, declined, or not responded